The Orbit Zapier app gives you the ability to connect your Orbit workspace to numerous third-party services.

-The first time you use the Orbit app, you’ll be asked to enter the URL slug of your workspace name and your API key.
+The first time you use the Orbit integration, you will need to grant Zapier access to your workspace.
+You’ll be asked to enter the Workspace Name and your API Token.

-Find your workspace slug in the URL bar; it's what comes after
+You can find your Workspace name in the URL bar; it's what comes after

-Find your API key on the Account Settings page.
+Find your API token on the Account Settings page.